Legacy Gate Tim Hortons - Lethbridge

 No delivery time

 Exposure to a vast array of products in plain sight

-Considering these benefits, there will always be a place for storefronts and brick and mortar locations.
+Considering these benefits, there will always be a place for storefronts and retail outlets.
 However, their architectural design is of utmost importance to ensure these benefits are maintained.

 Retail Building Design

 Retail stores have gone beyond the old concept of spaces with shelves and rails.
 To make shopping an experience, modern retail design employs both the store building design in addition to interior design of the retail unit.
 These days, interior design can be dictated by various factors.
 These can be due to design aspects that the owner wishes to incorporate, design templates or standards, such as those required by a brand e.g. a franchise, or a theme for a business based around it’s products or image.

 Modern retail architecture incorporates psychological factors in interior design, many of which are derived from online shopping.
 An example of this is how less stock on shelves tends to encourage consumers to purchase.
 It has a similar effect to the ‘limited stock’ on internet sales sites.
 Spacious designs and long flowing aisles promote browsing and increase the time spent in-store.
 This is comparable to the online methods of showing the site visitor ‘similar products’ or ‘related products’.
 A common theme you can notice in modern designs is minimalist stores, with lesser options for products which helps consumers make decisions instead of being overwhelmed by options.